ROKT/rokt-demo-android/README.md

 - Unblock the release step on **Buildkite**
 - On google play console, under releases section, add release note and publish the version

+## Automated Publishing
+The SDK can be released via the [Mobile Release Pipeline](https://github.com/ROKT/mobile-release-pipeline).
+Follow the instructions in the Mobile Release Pipeline repo to release.
+You can still release the SDK manually by following the steps in the previous section.

 ## Project architecture

 This project is implemented based on the MVVM and repository patterns.